a-r-r-o-w/finetrainers/docs/dataset/README.md

 - The dataset is preprocessed to the user-configured resolution buckets.
 This is done by resizing the images/videos to the specified resolution buckets.
 This is also necessary for collation when using batch_size > 1.
 - The dataset is precomputed for embeddings and stored to disk.
 This is done in batches of user-configured `--precompute_batch_size`.
 This is done to avoid exhausting disk space.
 The smaller this value, the more number of times conditioning models will be loaded upon precomputation exhaustion.
 The larger this value, the more disk space will be used.
 - When data points are required for training, they are loaded from disk on the main process and dispatched to data replicas.
 [TODO: this needs some improvements to speedup training eventually]

+## Understanding how datasets are precomputed

+There are 3 arguments related to precomputation:
+- `--precomputation_items`: The number of data points to precompute and store to disk at a time.
+This is useful for performing memory-efficient training without exhausting disk space by precomputing embeddings of the entire dataset(s) at once.
+We default to `512` data points, but configure this to a lower value for smaller datasets.
+As training progresses, the precomputed data will be read from disk and dispatched to data replicas.
+Once all precomputed data has been used, the next batch of data points will be precomputed and stored to disk in a rolling fashion.
+- `--precomputation_dir`: The directory where precomputed data will be stored.
+This is useful for resuming training from a checkpoint, as the precomputed data will be loaded from this directory.
+If this directory is not provided, the precomputed data will be stored in the `--output_dir/precomputed`.
+- `--precomputation_once`: If you're working with small datasets and want to precompute all embeddings at once, set this flag.
+This will allow you to train without having to compute embeddings every time the precomputed data is exhausted.
+Currently, `webdataset` format loading does not support this feature, and it is also disabled for `> 1024` data points due to hard coded logic (can be removed manually by users for now).

+Batching is not yet supported for precomputation.
+This will be added in the future.